 Claim: Jason implies/claims money was fairly tight at a certain point.

-Anti-argument: Irrelevant at the time many/all of the alleged instances took place.
+Anti-argument: Arguably irrelevant at the time many/all of the alleged instances took place.

 I have my doubts that Jason Lanier’s budget was ever as tight as implied.
-He went on a Safari before being quite as popular on YouTube and this would have costed a fair amount.
-Prior to being a photographer, he worked at Marriot hotels; I believe he held a managerial position.
-All of this is pretty by-the-by though because at the time of the shoots taking place, he was earning a lot.
+He went to an ivy league university, had a high paying job prior to being a photographer and not that many years ago went on a Safari before being popular on YouTube — none of that screams poor.
+At the time of the shoots taking place, I believe he was earning a lot.
 Please refer to my meetup earnings document.

 At the prices Jason Lanier charges he can afford experienced, older models and he can afford proper accommodation.
-I’m not going into the he said vs she said vs whatever just yet; by his own admission, the accommodation obviously didn’t work properly.
+By his own admission, the accommodation didn’t work properly.

-I went on modelmayhem and I could not find a model as young as Jade; I believe he stumbled upon her in a mall.
+I went on modelmayhem and I could not find a model as young as Jade.
 Regardless of whether this specific detail is accurate; modelmayhem has plenty of 23-33 year old models.

 The devil’s in the details